influxdata/flux/docs/fluxdoc.md

   and categorize packages. _See [Metadata tags](#metadata-tags)._
 - **contributors**: Contributor GitHub usernames or other contact information.

-When adding a new export to a Flux package the `introduced: NEXT` metadata can be added to the value's docs.
+When adding a new export to a Flux package the `introduced: NEXT` or `deprecated: NEXT` metadata can be added to the value's docs.
 The release process will automatically replace the `NEXT` with the version of the Flux release.

 ```js